TarekRaafat/skalex/design/alpha-3.md

 1. Long-lived transaction aborts do not produce unbounded in-memory growth.
 2. Adapter misconfiguration fails loudly and consistently.
 3. D1 batching behavior is bounded and documented.
-4. Cap enforcement eviction is atomic (no data/index inconsistency on failure).
+4. Cap enforcement eviction is atomic (no data/index inconsistency on failure) and emits delete events for evicted documents.
 5. `Memory.tokenCount()`/`context()` don't return stale data pre-connect.
 6. `Memory` uses public Collection API, not internal `_data` access.
 7. `_meta` creation is owned by one store-construction path.